m8rex/rumbas/GETTING_STARTED.md

 ## Prerequisites

-- Make sure [docker](https://www.docker.com/get-started) is installed
 - Make sure you have the [rumbas-examples repo](https://github.com/m8rex/rumbas-examples) on your computer (by cloning it or downloading the zip (see the 'code' button))

 ## How does rumbas work?

-### Short answer

-- Rumbas is entirely file based
-- The content of exams and questions are specified in [YAML](https://en.wikipedia.org/wiki/YAML)
-- The Rumbas program converts these descriptions in YAML to a [Numbas](https://www.numbas.org.uk/) exam

 ### Folder structure

-A rumbas project should have to following folder structure:

-- A folder named `default` that contains the default specifications
-- A folder named `questions` that contains the questions
-- A folder named `exams` that contains the exams
-- A folder named `themes` the contains the themes
-- A folder named `question_templates` that contains templates for questions
-- A folder named `exam_templates` that contains the template for exams
-- A folder named `custom_part_types` that contains `custom_part_types`
-- A folder named `resources` that contains the resources that are used in exams.

 Browse through the folders in the [rumbas-examples repo](https://github.com/m8rex/rumbas-examples) on your computer to see how this works.